tableau/webdataconnector/docs/wdc_debugging.md

 ## Debugging a WDC in Tableau Desktop 2019.4 (and later) {#debug-chrome}

-Starting with Tableau 2019.4, you can use the Chrome DevTools to debug your WDC while it is running in Tableau Desktop.
+Starting with Tableau 2019.4, you can use the [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools){:target="_blank"}{:ref="noopener"} to debug your WDC while it is running in Tableau Desktop.
 This means you can use a Chrome browser, instead of the unsupported "Beta" debugger that was built into Tableau Desktop.

 ### Start Tableau with remote debugging enabled (Windows)